operating-systems concurrency

 Peterson's Algorithm

-Peterson’s algorithm is an elegant and correct software solution for the mutual exclusion problem between two processes.
-It provides a more simplified logic than Dekker’s algorithm while satisfying the requirements of progress and bounded waiting.
+Peterson’s algorithm is an elegant software solution for mutual exclusion between two processes.
+More simplified than Dekker’s algorithm while satisfying progress and bounded waiting.

-The algorithm uses a boolean array flag[0..1] to indicate intent and a turn variable to handle simultaneous requests.
+Uses a boolean array flag[0..1] to indicate intent and a turn variable to handle simultaneous requests:

-turn := j; // But I yield to the other process
+turn = j; // But I yield to the other

 // --- Critical Section ---